tuyaliang/DroneObjectDetection/README.md

 # Visual Object Detect System
 Visual Object Detect System is a project based on Tensorflow, Keras, YOLOv3, also compiling some interesting stuffs such as detecting image on web page and a C/S remote monitor system.
-> Note:This is also my project to participate in the Wuliangchun Cup Competition in Electronics and Information Engineering Sclool of Sichuan University.Thanks to Professor Lei for providing necessary assistance.
+> Note:This is also my project to participate in the Wuliangchun Cup Competition in Electronics and Information Engineering School of Sichuan University.Thanks to Professor Lei for providing necessary assistance.

 > Due to the inability to understand the algorithm hidden in YOLOv3, code files in /vision/yolo3 completely come from Keras-yolo3.